Iurii-Dziuban/algorithms/README.md

 - TwoPairParticularSum (TwoPairParticularSumTest) - mock interview find two pairs in array sum is equal to particular one

 # Leetcode.com tasks
+LeetCode is a platform for preparing technical coding interviews.
+Pick from an expanding library of questions, code and submit your solution to see if you have solved it correctly.
+The platform currently supports a total of 11 languages: C, C++, Java, Python, C#, JavaScript, Ruby, Swift, Go, Bash, MySQL.

-LargestRectangleInHistogram (LargestRectangleInHistogramTest) - finding largest rectangle under the histogram
+- LargestRectangleInHistogram (LargestRectangleInHistogramTest) - finding largest rectangle under the histogram

+# Codility.com tasks
+Codility is a platform for hiring stronger programmers faster.
+Has requirements for time and space complexity.
+Look for "codility" package

+- BinaryGap (BinaryGapTest) - find maximal sequence of consecutive zeros that is surrounded by ones (in binary representation)

 # Cracking coding interview
 - package `cracking`